Mathematical Foundations of Computer Science

 - describe concrete examples of computationally undecidable or inherently infeasible problems from different fields

-- understand formal definitions of machine models, classical and unconventional
+- understand formal definitions of machine models, classical and quantum

 - prove the undecidability or complexity of a variety of problems